MyTooliT/ICOc/ReadMe.txt

 |	Production Tests       |
 |______________________________|

+Any production Test may be called multiple times for the same STH/STU (PCB).
+Furthermore, the test results are stored by the Bluetooth Address and a consecutively run number.
+Thus the
+PCBs may be checked, the assemled STH/STU may be checked and the potted STH may be tested in a row.

 The Production Tests are supported via:
 	* ProductionTests/Sth.py: Tests Sensory Tool Holder (STH) and STH print circuit boards (PCBs).
 	* ProductionTests/Stu.py: Tests Stationary Transceiver Unit(STU) and STU PCBs.